Project

 conventional exhibition space, deeper within lies an abandoned bunker that has

-remained untouched since 1986 - its dusty residue from past exhibitions still
+its dusty residue from past exhibitions still

 eerily intact.